barebox/barebox/Documentation/boards/rk35xx/qnap-tsx33.rst

 ------------

 - eMMC can't be operated at HS200 under Linux, when it should be possible.
-- eMMC accesses times out occasionally under barebox.
+- eMMC accesses time out occasionally under barebox.
 If an error message is reported during flashing, retry the operation.
 - second USB port doesn't work in barebox
 - Having multiple images per variant could be avoided by having barebox